jardieljr/derivatives/README.md

 ![Screenshot](BinomialTree_Github.JPG)

-# Part II:  compared the result with a real option of Airbus SE
+# Part II:  Pricing a European option : Airbus SE using our models

 We calculate the daily return of Airbus’s stock prices, and get the annual volatility of the past 10 years of 35.22%.
 So we set the annual volatility of the stock to be 35%.
 The continuously compounded dividend of the stock is 1.88%.
 We choose the 10-years Treasury bond yield to be the risk-free rate, which is 1.59%.
 From the market, we can find the stock price of Airbus SE is €109.78, the price (23/10/2021) of a call option of Airbus SE with the strike price of €100 is to be €20.42, the maturity time is 16/12/2022.